grandjeanlab/MultiRat/scripts/proj_analysis_sba.md

 # Foreword

-This is a R markdown file which contains all the code for reproducing my analysis.
+This is a jupyter notebook which contains all the code for reproducing my analysis.
 The code is meant to be followed step-wise.
-The raw fMRI dataset will not be publicly available before the project preprint publication on BioArxiv.
-The raw fMRI dataset can be made available prior to publication upon request and review from the authors.

 If re-using some of the scripts, please follow citations guidelines for the software used.
 I’ve provided the links to the software wherever